rippywow/RippyUI/README.md

 25) VendorPrice - shows vendor price, pressing left cntrl with bags open flashes the lowest value grey item, if you need to delete something quickly
 26) SimpleMap - /smfade off to disable map fading while moving
 ### Changelog

+1.22 added QuestXPTracker (Adds amount of XP every quest gives when you accept a quest).
+Added Bat portrait for the vampire clan boys

 1.21 SimpleMap is back :)